Table Of Contents

 - Medication (to treat Cushing’s Syndrome)

-Talk to a health professional to see if this method is right for you.
+Again, talk to a health professional to find out which birth control options are right for you.